go-gost/docs/en/docs/tutorials/protocols/ssh.md

 **Client**

-The client sets the certificate private key and private key password through the `privateKeyFile` and `passphrase` options.
+The client sets the certificate private key and private key passphrase through the `privateKeyFile` and `passphrase` options.

+The `privateKeyFile` path supports `~` prefix for home directory expansion (e.g., `~/.ssh/id_rsa`).

+Instead of specifying the `passphrase` in plaintext, you can enable the `passphraseFromKeyring` option to read the passphrase from the system keyring, where GOST retrieves the secret via `SSH <privateKeyFile>`.
+When enabled, the `passphrase` parameter is ignored.

 === "CLI"